quicwg/base-drafts/draft-ietf-quic-tls.md

   removed by the client until the entire server handshake is received by the client.

-An endpoint SHOULD use data from `ACK` frames carried in unprotected or 0-RTT-protected packets only during the initial handshake and while they have insufficient information from `ACK` frames in 1-RTT-protected packets.
-Once sufficient information has been obtained from protected messages, information obtained from less reliable sources can be discarded.
+An endpoint SHOULD use data from `ACK` frames carried in unprotected packets or packets protected with 0-RTT keys only during the initial handshake.
+All `ACK` frames contained in unprotected packets that are received after successful receipt of a packet protected with 1-RTT keys MUST be discarded.
+An endpoint SHOULD therefore include acknowledgments for unprotected and any packets protected with 0-RTT keys until it sees an acknowledgment for a packet that is both protected with 1-RTT keys and contains an `ACK` frame.

 ### Updates to Data and Stream Limits